Here at Everything For Birds we have

 into a specific spot in your home this tends to take away from the

 well-being of your feathered friend!
-Let us explain; Birds are a lot
+Birds are a lot

-like humans, they need space, they need sunlight, they need to be
+like humans, in that, they need space, they need sunlight, they need to be

 able to look around.
 We recommend buying a cage with wheels so you